Intel Confidential Containers Guide

 -

-Check if the Intel® Trust Authority API key is correct and KBS was deployed with this value:
+If you have configured KBS with Intel® Trust Authority, check that API key is correct and KBS was deployed with this value:

 Check if the KBS pod is running and accessible: